post-image

 • "Negroes are not afraid of anything any more than anyone else.
 Negroes in the Navy don't mind loading ammunition.
 They just want to know why they are the only ones doing the loading.
 They want to know why they are segregated; why they don’t get promoted."

 Nevertheless, the trial devolved into a debate on whether fear was justification for objecting to orders, and whether the sailors were prepared and capable of carrying out their assignments.
-To this end, naval officers testified about the sailors' "mishandling" of bombs and "inability to be trained."
-The sailors' "inability to be trained" is a reference to leadership's own failures, specifically what the Navy's inquiry report called "failure to assemble and train the officers and crew for their specialized duties."
-The "mishandling" of bombs refers to outlawed loading practices which were taught and enforced by naval officers.
+To this end, naval officers testified about the sailors' "inability to be trained" and "mishandling" of explosives.
+These two talking points appeared to directly address the Navy's determination that Port Chicago leadership itself was responsible for "failure to assemble and train the officers and crew for their specialized duties" including illegal loading practices ("mishandling") which were enforced by Port Chicago officers.

 From a legal standpoint, this narrative insinuating that Black sailors were inherently incapable of handling munitions held little relevance in proving mutiny.
-Instead, it appeared to be primarily aimed at publicly attributing responsibility for the Port Chicago disaster to Black sailors rather than the Navy itself.
-This narrative exemplifies how the sailors shouldered the burden of accountability for faithfully executing the misguided instructions of their superior officers.
+It did, however, have the effect of publicly attributing responsibility for the Port Chicago disaster to the Black sailors rather than the Navy itself.
+This narrative exemplifies how sailors shouldered the burden of accountability for faithfully executing the misguided instructions of their superior officers.

 Following weeks of court proceedings, evidence supporting mutiny was scant, as there was no attempt to usurp power, and the sailors adhered to all orders other than those related to loading munitions.
 The "mutiny" narrative was especially hard to maintain once officers testified that sailors were respectful and generally obedient.
 Unable to present sufficient evidence of a mutiny, the prosecution changed tactics mid-trial and attempted to prove the sailors were guilty of "conspiracy to commit mutiny."
 This downgraded charge served as an acknowledgment that a mutiny had not occurred, however prosecution would continue their efforts, attempting to prove the sailors planned to eventually attempt a mutiny.